kumargopal/Stock-Scrapper/README.md

 # Stock-Scrapper
-A Python script to scrape  stock data and compute MACD indicators and plot them.
+A Python based projet to scrape stock data and compute MACD indicators and plot them.